Canon BG-E7 Battery Grip

 You can buy other brands of battery grips, made especially for your 7D, that are fully compatible.
 Currently prices for new 3rd party battery grips for your 7D are selling on Amazon for between 30-$40.

 Use caution as there are some junky knock-offs that are not reliable and some that are medium quality.
 Buying a genuine Canon BG-7 is safer, but but more expensive.
-Click any one of the photos below to get the current price and read the reviews of alternatives to the bG-E7 on Amazon
+Click the link below to get the current price and read the reviews of alternatives to the bG-E7 on Amazon

 As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.